 - In the South Park episode "Ginger Kids," after Cartman starts a crusade against gingers, the other boys try to stop him by dying his hair red and using makeup to turn his skin pale and freckly.
 But then Cartman just changes his tune, starts a "ginger power" movement, and tries to wipe out all non-gingers.
 He stops and begins preaching tolerance after Kyle explains to him that he's not really a ginger.

 - Which later becomes ironic after "201" when Cartman finds out from his rival, Scott Tenorman, that he is his half-brother through Scott's father (Cartman's mom sleeping around, etc) whom Cartman had killed to get back at him.
 Both Scott and his father are gingers, meaning Cartman is half-ginger.

 - In one episode of Code Lyoko, Xana's latest possessed victim is Yolanda, the school nurse, and Jeremie gets the idea of using Franz Hopper's notes to fight her on Xana's terms, in effect, using Lyoko's technology to give Odd the same powers as someone under Xana's control.
 Like everything Jeremie tries to do using Hopper's incredibly advanced and complex experiments, this nearly ends in a disaster.
 (Fortunately, Odd is able to recover.)

 - When zombies attack the Mystery Shack in Gravity Falls, Soos gets ready to defend it with knowledge he's accumulated from watching horror movies all his life.
 But before he can do anything, he's bitten and becomes zombified, and remains so for the rest of the episode, although a cure is mentioned at the end and he returns good as new for the next episode.

 Soos: Dudes, stay calm.
-I’ve been training for this movie my whole life.
+I’ve been training for this moment my whole life.
 With all of the horror movies I’ve seen, I know literally everything there is to know about how to avoid zombies.